 The established grades are A, B, C, D and E. Grades of A, B or Credit indicate that the course was passed with distinction.
 Only courses passed with distinction may be counted toward a high degree.
 Nothing below a B- is accepted for graduate credit.

 With the consent of the director of the Summer School, a student may receive an authorized incomplete.
-A student receiving a grade of Incomplete will be granted a specific extension of time, in no case later than September TBA.
-Instructors are required to submit letter grades to replace Incompletes no later than September TBA to avoid conversion to a failing grade of E by the Committee on Academic Standing.
+A student receiving a grade of Incomplete will be granted a specific extension of time, in no case later than Sept.
+12, 2023.
+Instructors are required to submit letter grades to replace Incompletes no later than Sept.
+19, 2023 to avoid conversion to a failing grade of E by the Committee on Academic Standing.

 Credit/No Credit Grading